 Family Legal Specialization

 You are eligible to apply to become Board certified as a Family Law legal specialist if you have been admitted to the practice of law continuously for at least 7 years, and during 5 of those years you have engaged in the practice of Family Law within the State of Arizona, 2 of which are immediately preceding your application.
 During each of such five years, you must have engaged in legal services in the field of Family Law equivalent to at least 70% of a full-time practice.
-Combine these qualifications with your high ethical standards, excellent peer reviews, specialized legal education, and tested knowledge to achieve the honorable distinction of Certified Specialist.
+Combine these qualifications with your high ethical standards, excellent peer reviews, specialized legal education, and tested knowledge to achieve the honorable distinction of Board-Certified Specialist.

 Your experience will be measured by your substantial involvement in the field of Family Law matters, including issues from at least seven of these categories: